Code-Institute-Submissions/wedding-band/README.md

 	- I use **npm** to help manage some of the dependencies in the application
 - [bower](https://bower.io/)
 	- **Bower** is used to manage the installation of libraries and frameworks

-## Bugs

-### Existing bugs
-- The back-to-top link at the bottom of each page only works once per page refresh.
-However, as there is also a back-to-top arrow present once the user has scrolled past a certain point on the page which works all the time this bug was not given priority.

 ### Getting the code up and running